-Dartmouth has now approved a Fall Semester exchange program in Hebrew and Israeli Studies with the Hebrew University of Jerusalem (Rothberg School of International Studies).
+Dartmouth offers a Fall Semester exchange program in Hebrew and Israeli Studies with the Hebrew University of Jerusalem (Rothberg School of International Studies).
 Dartmouth students will study and dorm on the University's stunning Mt.
 Scopus campus, overlooking the Old City of Jerusalem and the Judean Desert.

 For Hebrew language placement for the exchange, Dartmouth students should take a self-administered placement test provided at the Hebrew University website.
 Most Dartmouth students are likely to be placed in Level Bet, or occasionally in Level Gimel.

 The Hebrew University's 2014 Fall semester runs October 19 to January 1, with exams scheduled to enable students to be back in Dartmouth for Winter Quarter.
 Dates for 2015 will become available in due course.

 Preference will be given by Dartmouth to applicants with one year of Hebrew language at Dartmouth.
 Cumulative GPA minimum: 3.0.
 Applications must be submitted to Dartmouth's Office for Off-Campus Programs (OCP) by February 1.
 OCP requires two recommendations, one or both from a faculty member who has taught you; the other can also be from an undergraduate dean.

 OCP will then send a letter of confirmation to the Hebrew University's Office of the Academic Secretary (Assistant Academic Secretary: Ms. Yochi Moshe).
 Once she has authorized the application, the applicant should complete the application through the Hebrew University's web site at http://overseas.huji.ac.il/ All documents requested by the Hebrew University must be submitted by the date specified on their website.

 Any further questions about the application can be addressed to the Dartmouth coordinator, Professor Lewis Glinert, or sent to firstname.lastname@example.org